A misdemeanor is a criminal charge, and a conviction can affect your life forever.

 What Is a Misdemeanor?

-A Class 1 misdemeanor is the most serious and common classification and can be very similar to less serious felonies.
+A Class 1 misdemeanor is the most serious and common classification of misdemeanor crimes in Virginia.
+Often the potential legal consequences are similar to less serious felonies.
 Crimes that are categorized as a Class 1 misdemeanor in Virginia include:

 - Reckless driving.
 A person can be charged with reckless driving if he is driving 20 miles per hour over the maximum speed level or in excess of 80 miles per hour no matter what the posted speed limit is.